mdn/stumptown-content/content/html/guides/Applying_color.md

 The value of the hue (H) component of an HSL color is an angle from red around through yellow, green, cyan, blue, and magenta (ending up back at red again at 360°) that identifies what the base color is.
 The value can be specified in any [`<angle>`](/en-US/docs/Web/CSS/angle "The &lt;angle> CSS data type represents an angle value expressed in degrees, gradians, radians, or turns.
 It is used, for example, in &lt;gradient>s and in some transform functions.") unit supported by CSS, including degrees (`deg`), radians (`rad`), gradians (`grad`), or turns (`turn`).
 But this doesn't control how vivid or dull, or how bright or dark the color is.

 The saturation (S) component of the color specifies what percentage of the final color is comprised of the specified hue.
-The rest is defined by the grey level provided by the luminance (L) component.
+The rest is defined by the gray level provided by the luminance (L) component.

 Think of it like creating the perfect paint color:

 1. You start with base paint that's the maximum intensity possible for a given color, such as the most intense blue that can be represented by the user's screen.
 This is the **hue** (H) component: a value representing the angle around the color wheel for the vivid hue we want to use as our base.
-2. Then select a greyscale paint that corresponds how bright you want the color to be; this is the luminance.
+2. Then select a grayscale paint that corresponds how bright you want the color to be; this is the luminance.
 Do you want it to be very bright and nearly white, or very dark and closer to black, or somewhere in between?
 This is specified using a percentage, where 0% is perfectly black and 100% is perfectly white. (regardless of the saturation or hue).
-In between values are a literal grey area.
+In between values are a literal gray area.
-3. Now that you have a grey paint and a perfectly vivid color, you need to mix them together.
+3. Now that you have a gray paint and a perfectly vivid color, you need to mix them together.
 The saturation (S) component of the color indicates what percentage of the final color should be comprised of that perfectly vivid color.
-The rest of the final color is made up of the grey paint that represents the saturation.
+The rest of the final color is made up of the gray paint that represents the saturation.

 You can also optionally include an alpha channel, to make the color less than 100% opaque.